 Remedies for Acne Scars

 - Chemical Peels – Acne scars or marks that are shallow are usually treated with chemical peels.
 Chemical peels use a mild acid usually lactic acid or glycolic acid.
-The mild acid peels off the outer layer of the skin therefore exposing the new layer under.
+The mild acid peels off the outer layer of the skin, therefore, exposing the new layer under.
 This process also promotes new skin to grow.
 If you have dry skin, lactic acid is better suited for your skin as it is very mild and rarely triggers reactions.
 It is recommended that the concentration of the acid used in chemical peels is at most 20%.
 It is always best to consult a dermatologist for a chemical peel process.

 - Laser Treatments – Acne scars especially those that are deep can be stubborn and hard to get rid of.
 You may want to undergo laser acne scar removal treatment.
 Talk to a dermatologist for this procedure.

 - Natural Remedies – If you are more in favor of natural remedies, you have plenty of options to choose from.
 Some acne scar sufferers have found simple kitchen ingredients that are effective in addressing acne scars.
-Lemon, garlic and turmeric are among the popular natural acne scar removers.
+Lemon, garlic, and turmeric are among the popular natural acne scar removers.
 You can give these ingredients a try and see if they would work for your skin too.
 You should keep in mind that one’s skin is different from another.
-You may need to try and experiment withe natural remedies but these common kitchen ingredients are generally safe.
-Unless of course you have an allergy to them.
+You may need to try and experiment with natural remedies but these common kitchen ingredients are generally safe.
+Unless of course, you have an allergy to them.